MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/intelligence/top-scoring-industry-antivirus-tests.md

 # Top scoring in industry tests

-Microsoft has gathered test results from top independent testers in an effort to be transparent about the performance of our security products and enterprise threat protection capabilities.
-The Windows Defender Advanced Threat Protection ([Windows Defender ATP](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=cx-docs-avreports)) security platform has multiple built-in  technologies, a few of which have been tested by independent organizations below.
-Windows Defender ATP technologies **consistently achieve high scores** in independent tests, displaying how it is a top choice.

-Windows Defender ATP technologies consistently achieve high scores in independent tests, demonstrating the strength of its enterprise threat protection capabilities.
+Windows Defender Advanced Threat Protection ([Windows Defender ATP](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=cx-docs-avreports)) technologies consistently achieve high scores in independent tests, demonstrating the strength of its enterprise threat protection capabilities.
 Microsoft aims to be transparent about these test scores.
-This page summarizes two.
+This page summarizes the results and provides analysis.

 ## Endpoint detection & response